intelligence38000/android-docs/src/pages/maps/overview/styling-map.md

 />
 }}

-Once you have an invidual map layer, you can then use [data-driven styling](/android/maps/overview/data-driven-styling/) and [expressions](/android/maps/overview/expressions/) to adjust the layer's properties.
+Once you have an individual map layer, you can then use [data-driven styling](/android/maps/overview/data-driven-styling/) and [expressions](/android/maps/overview/expressions/) to adjust the layer's properties.
 For example, here's how you'd use runtime styling to change the `park` layer's green color to a deeper green color:

 {{
 <CodeLanguageToggle id="changing-park-layer" />